Women in the Ottoman Empire: Harem

-While harem has many different descriptions, and could describe any sex segregated space reserved for women, its most literal usage is to describe the part of a house reserved for women in many Islamic cultures, a custom comparable to (and possibly borrowed from) the Greek-Byzantine gynaeceum.
+While harem has many different descriptions, and could describe any sex segregated space reserved for women, its most literal usage is to describe the part of a house reserved for women in many Islamic cultures, a custom comparable to (and according to Nikki Keddie, possibly borrowed from) the Greek-Byzantine gynaeceum.
 In the context of the Ottoman Empire, however, the word 'harem' is inextricably linked to the Imperial Harem, where female members of the Ottoman court spent a considerable amount of their time.
 Turkish popular history of the Imperial Harem is based on the memoirs, personal letters, and travel accounts by foreign women, and one of the best ways to have a look inside the Imperial Harem is with the help of people who have personal experiences with the Harem.
 The Sultan's Harem is described as a very diverse place, with the majority of women there being enslaved Christians.

 Cavidan, Abbas Hilmi II’s wife and a convert to Islam, is one of the women that have shared her analyses of the Imperial Harem.
-She said that the Harem was preserved in a manner that was desired by a false version of the religion of Islam, and therefore, it gave rise to a ruling class that was full of jealousies and was not in accordance with the principles and the doctrine of Muhammad.
-She compared it to the Harem from Muhammad’s time and said that women had every right in the Harem of his time and they possessed complete freedom.
+She said that the Harem was preserved in a manner that was desired by what she called a false version of Islam, giving rise to a ruling class that was full of jealousies and was not in accordance with the principles and the doctrine of Muhammad.
+She compared it to the Harem from Muhammad’s time and claimed that women had every right in the Harem of his time and they possessed genuine freedom.

 However, different people with Harem experiences often had different points of view.
 Cavidan expressed criticism of the religion and culture she embraced, whereas others, such as Leyla Saz, conveyed her childhood and young adulthood memories within the Ottoman Harem in very positive terms.